GeneZC/genezc.github.io/recent.md

 ## Recent news

-Life is like a box of chocolate.you never know what you're gonna get next.
+Life is like a box of chocolate, you never know what you're gonna get next.
 Something about my life, about my research.

 ### Life